HomeOnMars/projektoOmnijo/intrigmalkasxo/Inspirajxo.md

 > List of inspirations for the stories of the Kingdom of Omnijo.

+For documentation purposes.
+But also serves as recommendations for further reading / watching.

 > [!CAUTION]
 > ***Major Spoilers throughout this page!!!***
 > The genre of the materials WILL REVEAL